-Full support is available if you purchase the premium license from the author via: https://wp-glogin.com/drive/
+Full support is available if you purchase the premium or enterprise license from the author via: https://wp-glogin.com/drive/

-The premium plugin also supports more file types (such as embedded Videos and Drive Folders) and allows you to browse your Google Calendars to embed in your posts/pages.
+The paid plugins also support more file types (such as embedded Videos and Drive Folders) and allows you to browse your Google Calendars to embed in your posts/pages.

 Please feel free to email firstname.lastname@example.org with any questions (specifying Drive in the subject), as we may be able to help, but you may be required to purchase a support license if the problem is specific to your installation or requirements.

 We may occasionally be able to respond to support queries posted on the 'Support' forum here on the wordpress.org plugin page, but we recommend sending us an email instead if possible.

 You will need to purchase either the premium or enterprise version of Google Drive Embedder from our website.